ldcmleo/mixiphp/README.md

-# mixiphp
+# Mixiphp
-A lightweight php framework
+A lightweight php framework with MVC Architecture